-Mr J Carrozzi (Director)
+Mr J Carrozzi, AM (Director)

-Mr Carrozzi was elected to the FA Board of FA in November 2018 and is the chair of Finance, Risk and Audit Committee.
-Mr Carrozzi is a member of several Boards including: chairman of Sydney Harbour Federation Trust, Chairman of the Centenary Institute for Medical Research, Deputy Chairman of the NSW Institute of Sport and Board member of Western Sydney University.
+Mr Carrozzi, AM was elected to the FA Board of FA in November 2018 and is the Chair of Finance, Risk and Audit Committee.
+Mr Carrozzi is a member of several Boards including: Chair of Sydney Harbour Federation Trust, Chair of the Centenary Institute for Medical Research, Chair of Angus Knight Group and Board member of Western Sydney University.
 He is formerly the Managing Partner at PwC Australia.
 Mr Carrozzi is a Fellow of the Tax Institute of Australia (FTI) and Member of Chartered Accountants Australia and New Zealand.
-He holds a Bachelor of Commerce and Bachelor of Laws from the University of New South Wales and is admitted as a Barrister at Law in NSW.
+He holds a Bachelor of Commerce and Bachelor of Law from the University of New South Wales and is admitted as a Barrister at Law in NSW.